charlynebuerki/data-visualization-project-2021-cam/milestone3/milestone3.md

 ## Milestone 3 (4th June, 5pm)

+# How can you use our project ?

+Nothing more simple !
+Just visit our website and scroll down, I'm sure you'll have fun playing with what we developped !

 # Accessing our Website, Screencast & Process Book:

 * Our final website is available [here](https://arnauddhaene.github.io/airbnb-visualized/).